awsdocs/amazon-s3-userguide/doc_source/example-walkthroughs-managing-access-example1.md

 # Example 1: Bucket owner granting its users bucket permissions<a name="example-walkthroughs-managing-access-example1"></a>

+**Important**
+Granting permissions to IAM roles is a better practice than granting permissions to individual users\.
+To learn how to do this, see [Background: Cross\-account permissions and using IAM roles](example-walkthroughs-managing-access-example4.md#access-policies-walkthrough-example4-overview)\.

 **Topics**
 + [Step 0: Preparing for the walkthrough](#grant-permissions-to-user-in-your-account-step0)
 + [Step 1: Create resources \(a bucket and an IAM user\) in account A and grant permissions](#grant-permissions-to-user-in-your-account-step1)